RoboSubLA/SeniorDesign21-22/README.md

 4. If it is approved we will merge it with the `dev` branch.

 ### To Run The Code:
+This needs to be done in Ubuntu 18.04 with ROS Melodic installed.

 1. Create a catkin workspace.
 Run the following commands in your terminal:
  - `mkdir -p ~/catkin_ws/src`